jimenasalinasgroppo/MDEF/docs/term1/07-Community engagement.md

 This was my first draft.
 Although it appears very incomplete I felt it was extremely useful in identifying non-human influences that may be found in the ecosystem and also the ways elements interrelate between each other as I plan to initially engage with children but may later reach out to other types of communities.

+Another experiment I tried out this week was to visually map the Gender ecosystem in Barcelona I was capturing for my personal project.
+I used kumu and this is what the end result looked like.

+<iframe src="https://embed.kumu.io/2ada9b57811a1dfb3751aeb3ab8bdfd1" width="940" height="600" frameborder="0"></iframe>

+**I particularly like how Kumu shows the interconnections between actors and how the movement makes it look like a living organism.**

 Deep diving on the collective intervention and how it relates to the tools learned in community engagement with Holon and Milena, I have outlined the following diagram below.
 I plan on working with Ariel who is interested in climate change perception and we plan on integrating both a gender and a climate change perspective to our project.

 ---